 - Pinch fine grain sea salt

 - Divide the batter between the prepared pans and spread in an even layer.
 Bake 20-23 minutes, or until the cake springs back when lightly pressed and a toothpick inserted in the center comes out mostly clean with a few crumbles (don’t over-bake otherwise the cake will be dry).
 Let the cakes cool in the pans set on a wire rack for 10 minutes.
 Invert the cakes onto racks, and peel off the parchment.
 Let cool completely before frosting.
+Make it Ahead: Once cooled, the cakes can be wrapped well and stored at room temperature for up to 1 day (take care when moving the cakes, as they are very tender and can break fairly easily—I find it easiest to slide them onto the plastic wrap instead of picking them up.)

-- To frost the cake, very carefully slide one of the cake layers onto a cake stand or serving platter (the cake is very tender and has a tendency to break if it’s handled too much, so go slowly!
+- To frost the cake, very carefully slide one of the cake layers onto a cake stand or serving platter (the cake is very tender and has a tendency to break if it’s handled too much, so go slowly.
 That being said, if it does break, simply patch it back together on the cake plate—nobody will know!).
 Spoon about a quarter of the frosting on top, and spread it in an even layer.
 Place the second cake layer over top, and spoon on the remaining frosting.
 Spread the frosting in an even layer on top and around the sides of the cake.
 If possible, cover the cake with a dome or large bowl and refrigerate it for at least 1 hour before serving.

 - *You’ll need to start with ¾ cup of dry quinoa to yield at least 2 cups of cooked quinoa (be sure to use golden quinoa, not red or black quinoa, which will be too assertive in flavor).
 Rinse the quinoa well, then place it in a small saucepan with 1 ½ cups of water and a pinch of salt.
 Bring the water to a boil, then reduce the heat to a simmer.
 Cover and cook 15 minutes, or until the water is absorbed.
 Remove the pot from the heat and let sit 10 minutes, covered, to steam.
 Fluff the quinoa with a fork, then transfer it to a bowl and let it cool completely.
 Once cool, measure out 2 cups of cooked quinoa for the cake (you will have leftover quinoa, which you can toss is salads or use in grain bowls).